Trademark registrations are one of the easiest and cheapest ways to protect a business. Today we delve into the basics of this area of law.

 - Trademark registration is also often important for various government grants.

 So, it can really be something that provides value for your business.
 Trademark registration can be very cheap if done early.
-In fact, I call it one of the cheapest insurance for businesses around, and finally,
+In fact, I call it one of the cheapest insurance for businesses around, and finally, trademark registration can help to establish solid value if you ever want to sell the business.

 So, then what are the action steps for you to take away from today’s discussion?